 Firsthand reports of this unit say it’s easy to install and does an excellent job of, well, softening their water.
 Users found the system to be easy to operate and say that it uses less salt than they expected.
 The only drawback to this system is its size; this is not a compact unit, so it will not work for tight spaces.
 Fleck provides a 10-year warranty on the tanks and a five-year warranty on the valve with the purchase of this water softener.

 The Pelican Water Systems Salt-Free Water Softener softens the water by neutralizing the minerals to prevent them from sticking to surfaces, rather than removing them from the water.
 This system works without the need for salt or brine discharge, and it doesn’t even require electricity.
 As water passes through the system, minerals that cause hard water are crystallized to stop them from adhering to your pipes, fixtures, and appliances.

 This salt-free system is proven to prevent 99.6% of scale buildup, leading to your appliances lasting longer and the quality of your drinking water being vastly improved.
 Adding to this, your pipes will also be protected from corrosion and your clothes and dishes will be without unwanted residue.
-One of our favorite things about this system is that it’s quite easy to install and is virtually maintenance-free thereafter.
+Furthermore, one of our favorite things about this system is that it’s quite easy to install and is virtually maintenance-free thereafter.